BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The finer resolution presented in this figure shows that the most recently updated/installed systems have a much higher reliance on accelerators in order to place amongst these top supercomputers.
 By 2013 40\% of these systems used accelerators to secure a spot in the top 10 of the TOP500, this flat-lined till to 2015.
 In 2016 and 2017 the use of accelerators in the top 10 dropped to 30\%; this corresponds to the introduction of the Sunway TaihuLight system -- which buck the trend since they are composed of many conventional cores and follow a classical, non-accelerator, approach.
-However, as of 2018 the use of accelerators in the top 10 has jumped to 60\%.
+As of 2018 the use of accelerators in the top 10 has jumped to 60\%.
 Since the percentages of the use of accelerators in the top 10 is much higher than general, in the remainder of the TOP500, we can conclude that the use of accelerators gives an edge to the ranking of these systems.
 Still, the general trend of increased use of accelerators throughout all of the TOP500 continues to increase and reinforces the importance of accelerators in this space.